ICBI/viGEN/README.md

 - NCBI also allows to download information/annotation about these viruses from their web site.
 This information has been provided as [**Complete_Sequence_info.csv**](https://docs.google.com/spreadsheets/d/1qN_ZcPDPZnJZXDdutjpTlUt8QY9K4VCQvmHdnHZU_j8/edit?usp=sharing).

 ### Align the unmapped fastq files to the viral reference
 - 	In this tutorial, we use alignment tool Bowtie2.
 -	Install Bowtie2 pre-compiled binary file based on instructions in this manual: http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#obtaining-bowtie-2
 -	Alignment generates output in the form of a SAM file.
 This SAM file contains the reads from various viruses aligned to the viral reference.
 -	Convert SAM to BAM using Samtools
 -	Sort the BAM file coordinate wise
-  -	Use `Samtools idx” tool`.
+-	Use `Samtools idx` tool.
 This produces a tab delimited file, with each line consisting of a virus sequence name, sequence length, # mapped reads and # unmapped reads.
 The number of mapped reads is referred to as *genome level counts*.

   We have provided a small shell script [**viral.pipeline_public_final.sh**](https://drive.google.com/file/d/0B3-  883ME4sP3RGI3SF9ha0p4QVk/view?usp=sharing) that encompasses all of these above steps.

  *The complete archive of the input files, intermediate files, script, and output files from this Bowtie2 alignment step is 	available through google drive [**here**](https://drive.google.com/drive/folders/0B3-883ME4sP3NUVrNEtHSndWek0?usp=sharing).*

--	Get genome level matrix file
+### Get genome level matrix file and find top viruses
 - If you have more than one sample, then it might be useful to concatenate the number of mapped reads (genome level counts) from each sample into a matrix format.
 This file can then be used for any further analysis.
 -	We have provided an Rmarkdown file that has code and output for how to merge all the `Samtools idx` files.
 See files [**merge.idx.stats.pdf**](https://github.com/ICBI/viGEN/blob/master/merge.idx.stats.pdf) created from [**merge.idx.stats.Rmd**](https://github.com/ICBI/viGEN/blob/master/merge.idx.stats.Rmd) available in this github repository.
 This code also adds virus annotation using information from **Complete_Sequence_info.csv** file.
 -	The genome level counts from the above step will help us determine the top virus genomes to use for the next step (Gene and CDS quantitation).
 We use a cutoff genome level count to shortlist the viruses.
 -  	For this tutorial, we decided to use a threshold genome level count of 100.
 So all viral genomes that have “genome level count” >= 100 are short listed.
 This gives us 43 viral genomes used in the next step.
 This file is available **[here]**(https://docs.google.com/spreadsheets/d/16vSWxLeUdiTXBNzudObbEGFNbXZroWznDnEtjhNF784/edit?usp=sharing)
 -	For this tutorial, we only use one sample, so finding the top viruses was easy.

  *Note: If you have multiple samples belonging to case and control sub-groups, we recommend:
   -	averaging the genome level counts in each in each sub-group,
   -	Find the top viruses in each sub-group
   We plan to provide code for this in our Bioconductor package under preparation.*

 ### Gene and CDS quantification
 -	In this step, we use our in-house pipeline to generate gene and CDS counts is for every input BAM file.